 - Use the online protection feature on your router, if available, and block stuff that’s bad for everyone.
 If the router has built-in Parental Controls, you can try that, too, but don’t count on it.

 - Refrain from using an online service — one that uses a mobile app and a login account.
 Chances are you’ll pay a lot more for it than the monthly subscription.
 Most importantly, you can’t count on it, either.

 - Set up a family time when no one uses any device.

 - Be a role model.

-One thing is for sure: Don’t use Parental Controls as a criterion in picking a router.
-Chances are, you will end up with a Wi-Fi machine designed primarily to make money off of your privacy that only gives you the illusion of being in control or a good parent in return.
+The point is, don’t use Parental Controls as a criterion in picking a router.
+Chances are, you will end up with a Wi-Fi machine designed primarily to make money off of you and your privacy that only gives you the illusion of being in control or a good parent in return.

 Online protection, parental controls, and parenting itself are about the nuances and degrees.
 You can use a mix of what you think is most effective for your situation without going overboard.